Bennett Sousa: Milwaukee Brewers

 On April 9, 2023, Sousa was traded to the Milwaukee Brewers in exchange for cash considerations and international bonus pool space.
 He made two appearances for Milwaukee before he was placed on the injured list with left shoulder nerve irritation on June 9.
 Sousa was transferred to the 60–day injured list on July 28.
 He was activated on August 7, and optioned to the Triple–A Nashville Sounds.

 Houston Astros

-On August 29, 2023, the Detroit Tigers claimed Sousa from off waivers and optioned to Triple–A Toledo Mud Hens.
+On August 29, 2023, the Detroit Tigers claimed Sousa off of waivers.
 He was designated for assignment by the Tigers on September 1.

 On September 3, 2023, Sousa was claimed off waivers by the Houston Astros.
 He made five scoreless appearances for Houston, registering 8 strikeouts across 6 1/3 innings pitched.
 On April 4, 2024, Sousa underwent surgery to address thoracic outlet syndrome, ruling him out for the entirety of the season.

 Sousa was optioned to the Triple-A Sugar Land Space Cowboys to begin the 2025 season.
-He got a strikeout on June 7 with runners on first and second in the bottom of the tenth to seal 5–3 win over the Cleveland Guardians and earn his first save of the season.
+He got a strikeout on June 7, 2025 with runners on first and second in the bottom of the tenth, sealing a 5–3 win over the Cleveland Guardians and earning his first save of the season.
+Sousa made 44 appearances for the Astros, compiling a 5–1 record and 2.84 ERA with 59 strikeouts and four saves across 50 2/3 innings pitched.
+On September 8, it was announced that Sousa would likely miss the remainder of the season due to a mild flexor/pronator strain.

+Sousa began the 2026 regular season on the injured list due to an oblique strain.
+On April 25, 2026, Sousa was removed from the injured list.
+He returned to the injured list on May 6 with elbow inflammation, and was transferred to the 60-day injured list on July 3.
+Sousa was activated on July 20.